Tasneemalabsi/intro_to_web_labs/lab8.md

+# HTML Events

+## Objective: to understand events and know how to handle them using Javascript and HTML.
+Also, to know how to store objects in the local storage.

-## Imagine you want to start an online book website
+## We want to create an online book store

+## Task:

 1. add multiple books to your page, you should render the book's name, image and price.
 They should look like this:

     ![BOOKS](img\BOOKS.PNG)